realgs/skryptowe20/README.md

 }
 ```
 * *date* - date of the sale in the ISO 8601 standard
-* *pln* - sum of the total sales on the selected day in PLN counted using the exchange rate for the day
+* *pln* - sum of the total sales on the selected day in PLN counted using the exchange rate for the day.
+In case of no sale on that date it is equal to 0.
-* *usd* - sum of the total sales on the selected day in the original currency (USD)
+* *usd* - sum of the total sales on the selected day in the original currency (USD).
+In case of no sale on that date it is equal to 0.

 ### Types of bad requests
 Making a request with any of the following types of errors results in the **HTTP 400 Bad request** response status code.